This page gives some best practices for writing Cake addins. Each guideline describes either a good or bad practice.

 .NET target version

-netstandard2.0should work for most addins to support all available Cake runners, operating systems and platforms.
-Depending on the addin it might be required to target additional platforms.
+net6.0should work for most addins to support the latest version of available Cake runners, operating systems and platforms.

 §3.1 Do define an icon for the NuGet package.

 Why?
 Icons helps the user to identify Cake addins.

 Why?
 When the addin doesn't have an own product icon, using the Cake Contrib icon gives a common branding to Cake addins.